 - The Museo Carmen Thyssen, housed in the sixteenth century Palacio de Villalón on C/Compaňia, opened in 2010 and focuses on Spanish art from old masters through to the late 19th www.carmenthyssenmalaga.org .

-- Following agreements with the parent museums in Paris and St Petersburg, 2015 saw the opening of the Centre Pompidou Málaga, centrepompidou-malaga.eu , in El Cubo (the Cube) at Muelle Uno, focussing on 20th century art loaned from the Paris museum and the Russian Museum, www.coleccionmuseoruso.es , in the old tobacco factory (tabacalera), featuring Russian art from the XV to the XX century.
+- The Centre Pompidou Málaga, centrepompidou-malaga.eu , in El Cubo (the Cube) at Muelle Uno, focusses on 20th century art loaned from the Paris museum

 - Also in the tabacalera building is the Museo Automovilístico de Málaga, with a collection of 90 classic cars (plus a collection of haute couture fashion and hats!). museoautomovilmalaga.com .